kirilllzaitsev/vision_mtl/README.md

 - [NYUv2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) downloaded from multiple sources (see `data_modules/nyuv2.py` and the [original loader](https://github.com/xapharius/pytorch-nyuv2/tree/master))

 The chosen tasks are **semantic segmentation** and **depth estimation**.
 Both tasks are formulated as a dense prediction problem, where the prediction is of the same spatial dimensions as the input image.
 Semantic segmentation is a pixel-wise classification problem, where each pixel is assigned a class label without considering different instances of the same class.
-In depth estimation the network solves a pixel-wise regression problem, where each pixel is assigned a depth value from a predefined continuous range.
+In depth estimation, the network solves a pixel-wise regression problem, where each pixel is assigned a depth value from a predefined continuous range.

 ### Cityscapes